PRIDE-Archive/px-submission-tool/README.md

 - Globus provides reliable, high-speed file transfers

 ### **macOS Security Warnings**
+- If you get security warnings, run: `xattr -cr .` in the tool directory
-- Right-click the `.app` file and select "Open"
+- Or right-click `start.sh` and select "Open" to bypass Gatekeeper
-- Go to System Preferences → Security & Privacy → General
-- Click "Allow Anyway" for the PX Submission Tool

 ---